When In Doubt, Stick To Your Creative Vision

 We’re not a Hollywood production.
 We don’t have trailers or assistants.
 So we’re doing what we need to do—whether that means doing dishes or checking in on crew morale.

 Filming in 24 hours is intense.
-It’s a pressure cooker that tests your planning, your flexibility, and your emotional stamina.
-But when people love what they’re doing—and when you lead with respect and kindness—the work is joyful, even when it’s hard.
+It’s a pressure cooker that tests your skills, planning, flexibility, and emotional stamina.
+But when people love what they’re doing—and when you lead with respect and kindness—the work is joyful, even when it’s gruelling at times.

 And, it helps to keep a bit of chocolate in your pocket.
-Just in case a character needs a little motivation.
+Just in case a character (or the director) needs a little motivation.

 ―Johann Wolfgang von Goethe, Faust, First Part